Public Transportation

 I have two main routes that I have to drive, to work and to uni.
 On both routes I am faster if I take the car.
 And I don't mean like a few minutes.
 On both routes it is about an hour faster.

 In both cases I don't start or end how the German saying goes "irgendwo im nirgendwo" (somewhere where nothing is).
 It is the biggest campus in the capital city of my state and the industry complex of the city where I work, as well as a city with more then 35.000 souls.
+I life in the middle between work and uni which are more or less connected by a single train track.

-In both cases a trip of around 2 hours.
+In both cases the trip is around 2 hours.
 If you don't count delays.
 Counting delays even a five minute bus delay can extend the trip around half an hour.
 Or a five minute train delay forces you to walk 3 km or wait 30 minutes.
 And delays are something happening often.
 (Even following the definition of the Deutsche Bahn that says a train is only delayed after 6 minutes.)

-On top of the regulare delays the track often gets repaired meening a trip of 15 minutes with train gets replaced by a crowded bus and 50 minutes drive.
+On top of the regulare delays the track often gets repaired meening a trip of 15 minutes with train gets replaced by a crowded bus and a 50 minutes drive.

 Cost

-While the cost for using regional trains is ok at around 60€.
+While the cost for using regional trains is ok at around 60€ a month including all reginal transportation in Germany.
 The cost for using everything else is to high compared to taking the car if you are more then one person traveling.

-At that point there is no reason to travel by train because you are most of the time as fast or faster by cat then by train.
+At that point there is no reason to travel by train because you are most of the time as fast or faster by car then by train.
 You travel cheaper by car and you are more flexible when you travel (especially in remote regions).

 The only upside for travel by train is the fact that every person can do what they want and nobody has to drive.
 And if you are lucky and the train is not crowded you have more space then in the car.